LAL-project/linear-arrangement-library/instructions/installation-python-interface-sources-ubuntu.md

 ## Compiling and installing the interface

 We offer two different builds for the python interface `debug` and `release`.
 Each build is linked against the corresponding compilation of the library.

+First, you must make the documentation for the Python interface files.
+For this, issue the following commands.

+	$ cd /path/to/linear-arrangement-library
+	$ ./make_docs.sh python

+Now you can actually compile the Python interface.

 ### `release` compilation and installation